zorrobyte/Neurosity-Crown-Anxiety-Panic-Biomarker/README.md

 ## Next steps

 I'm going to purchase a Crown device and start hacking.
 I'm also going to have to think about how to ground truth and either train a model, or write a detector somehow.

+This would look like shoving a bunch of bio data into ML and doing feature importance to see which sort of data is useful, then refining from there.
+See https://cloud.google.com/automl-tables/docs/explain